zenml-io/zenml/docs/book/user-guide/advanced-guide/configure-steps-pipelines.md

     my_step()
     # If you want to use a custom invocation ID when calling a step, you can
     # do so by passing it like this.
 If you pass a custom ID, it needs to be
-    # unique for all the step invocations that happen as part of this pipeline
+    # unique for all the step invocations that happen as part of this pipeline.
     my_step(id="my_custom_invocation_id")
 ```